Colorado Prescription Drug Affordability Review Board & Advisory Council

 - Collect and evaluate data on prescription drug costs to identify drugs that may be subject to an affordability review.

-- Perform affordability reviews if certain drug costs triggers occur - including high wholesale acquisition costs and significant cost increases across various categories.
+- Perform affordability reviews if certain statutory triggers occur.
 The Board then determines whether a prescription drug is unaffordable for Colorado consumers by analyzing multiple factors set forth in statute.

 - Make policy recommendations to the General Assembly.